CBP Officer

 If it is not a problem, should I tell the CBP officer that my friend is not here?
 I am going to stay with other friends.

-Asked by Kaka210 almost 9 years ago
+Asked by Kaka210 over 9 years ago

 You are not restricted to the address you listed on your visa application.
 When you apply for admission when entering the United States, you will be asked to fill out a blue customs declaration form (6059B).
 On this form, list the address you will be staying at.